Drug information provided by: Merative, Micromedex®

 Adults—500 to 2000 milligrams (mg) once a day, taken as a single dose.
 Depending on the type of infection, this may be followed with doses of 250 to 500 mg once a day for several days.

-Children and infants 6 months of age and older—Dose is based on body weight and must be determined by your doctor.
+Children 6 months of age and older—Dose is based on body weight and must be determined by your doctor.
 The dose is usually 10 to 30 milligrams (mg) per kilogram (kg) of body weight once a day, taken as a single dose.
-Depending on the type of infection, this may be followed with doses of 5 to 10 mg/kg of body weight once a day for several days.
+Depending on the type of infection, this may be followed with doses of 5 to 10 mg per kg of body weight once a day for several days.

 For treatment of pharyngitis or tonsillitis: